-Each of the other listed seminars (except for the Proseminar and Teaching Seminar) meets with a concurrently offered PHILOS 701 Reading Seminar.
-Students who complete PHILOS 701 in place of the other listed seminar attend all the seminar meetings and complete the readings, but have a substantially lighter workload, determined by the professor before the beginning of the semester.
+Each of the other listed seminars on the MA Requirements (https:// guide.wisc.edu/graduate/philosophy/philosophy-ma/#requirementstext) (except for the Proseminar and Teaching Seminar) meets with a concurrently offered PHILOS 701 Reading Seminar Reading Seminar.
+Students who take PHILOS 701 in place of the other listed seminar attend all the seminar meetings and do the readings, but have a substantially lighter workload, determined by the professor before the beginning of the semester.